morgancab/morgancab/README.md

 I'm really good at making data easy to understand, even for folks who aren't experts.
 I'm careful about getting all the details right, and I always try to do the best job I can.
 I'm excited to learn even more and help solve problems using data.
 If you've got any questions or want to chat about working together, just give me a shout.
 Thanks!

-* 🌍  I'm based in London, united kingdom
+* 🌍  I'm based in London, United Kingdom
 * ✉️  You can contact me at [morgan2509@live.fr](mailto:morgan2509@live.fr)
 * 🧠  I'm learning everything about Data Science
 * 🤝  I'm open to collaborating on exciting projects as a data analyst/BI